inpsyde/composer-asset-compiler/README.md

 After the package has been installed via Composer, the plugin will install dependencies with either *npm* or *Yarn* and after that will execute the `"build"` script, that should be defined in `package.json`.

-The actual command run will depending on the package manager used:
+The actual command run will depend on the package manager used:

 | Asset compiled config | npm             | Yarn         |
 | --------------------- | --------------- | ------------ |